-We conduct purchasing activities at most of our operational facilities.
-We use a "hybrid" procurement operating model that combines global commodities categories management with divisional procurement management.
-This model facilitates levering economy of scale, develops procurement centers of excellence and reduces chain risks.
+We conduct supply chain activities that consist of procurement, logistics and planning at most of our operational facilities.
+We use a "hybrid" operating model that combines global commodities categories management with divisional supply chain management.
+This model facilitates levering economy of scale, develops centers of excellence and reduces supply chain risks.
 We generally are not dependent on single sources of supply.
 We manage our inventory according to project requirements.
 In some projects, specific major subcontractors are designated by the customer.
 Raw materials used by us are generally available from a range of suppliers internationally, and the prices of such materials are generally not subject to significant volatility.
 We monitor the on-time delivery and the quality of our contractors and encourage them to continuously improve their performance.
-We also require our suppliers to adhere to our Supplier Code of Conduct and to comply with a range of procurement standards, including those relating to the avoidance of human trafficking, counterfeit parts and conflict minerals.
+We also require our suppliers to adhere to our Supplier Code of Conduct and to comply with a range of procurement compliance standards, including those relating to the avoidance of human trafficking, counterfeit parts and conflict minerals.